gainy-app/gainy/src/hasura/docs/purchases.md

 ### Purchases

-To update profile's purchases from RevenueCat, app must use the following query:
+To update profile's purchases from RevenueCat, the app must use the following query:
 ```graphql
 mutation {
   update_purchases(profile_id: 1) {